khsacc/New_ice_structures_arXiv/README.md

-This is the crystallographic information files for ices XXI, XXII, and XXIII reported by Kobayashi et al. on arXiv.
+This is the crystallographic information for ices XXI, XXII, and XXIII reported by Kobayashi et al. on arXiv.

 Kobayashi et al., arXiv, DOI: arXiv:2507.14415 [https://arxiv.org/abs/2507.14415](https://arxiv.org/abs/2507.14415)